redflitzi/StrTr/README.md

 ### **StrTr(IEnumerable<(string, string)>** replacePairs, **StringComparison** mode = StringComparison.Ordinal **)**<a id="tup-sc"></a>

-This Method takes any enumerable collection of tuples<string, string> als first argument. \
+This Method takes any enumerable collection of tuples<string, string> as its first argument. \
 It is therefore suitable for a List or Array of (original, replacement) tuples.

 ```